Macrophage87/BikeWeather/README.md

 ## What the report contains

-A short intro, an alerts callout (if any), then **one section per day, each starting on a new page**:
+A short intro, an alerts callout (if any), then **one section per day** — shown as tabs in the HTML version and as separate pages (one day per page) in the PDF:

 1. **Recommended ride window** — the single best block, light-aware.
 2. **Bikeability heatmap** — every model vs the consensus, hour by hour, with